 Common Name: Musk Root

-Ferula moschata is a Perennial up to 2.50 metres tall.
+Ferula moschata is a perennial plant that can grow up to 2.50 metres tall.

 W. Asia - Turkestan to Tibet.